jonisavo/space-invaders-vs/README.md

 ![screenshot](/screenshot.png)

-This is a *work-in-progress* university assignment: a working game made with Unity.
+This is a university assignment I created in a month: a working multiplayer game made with Unity.
 It is a multiplayer Space Invaders clone, where two players race to beat the last round.

-The project has two big dependencies: PUN 2 and TextMeshPro.
+The project has two big dependencies: Photon Unity Networking 2 and TextMeshPro.

 ## Additional credits